IBChung/IBChung.github.io/_pages/cv.md

 Service and leadership
 ======
-* Served as a reviewer for conferences: IDETC2025, IMECE2024, IDETC2024
+* Served as a reviewer for conferences: IDETC2025
+* Served as a reviewer for journal paper: The Journal of Supercomputing